-The Company focuses annually on developing a total remuneration level for executives that is intended to be externally competitive and meet the Company's compensation objectives.
+The Company focuses annually on developing a total remuneration level for executive officers that is intended to be externally competitive and meet the Company's compensation objectives.
 Salary ranges, annual bonus plan targets and equity compensation targets are developed using a "total remuneration" perspective.

-Generally speaking, the Company designs its compensation programs such that there is a correlation between level of position and degree of risk.
-Based on that guiding principle, the Company's more senior executives with the highest levels of responsibility and accountability have a higher percentage of their total potential remuneration at risk, i.e., incentive and equity compensation, than do employees with lower levels of responsibility and accountability.
+Generally, the Company designs its compensation programs such that there is a correlation between level of position and degree of risk.
+Based on that guiding principle, the Company's more senior executive officers with the highest levels of responsibility and accountability have a higher percentage of their total potential remuneration at risk, i.e., incentive and equity compensation, than do employees with lower levels of responsibility and accountability.
 This means that a higher proportion of their total potential compensation is based upon variable incentive pay and equity compensation, than is the case with the Company's employees with lower levels of responsibility and accountability.

 In establishing the Company's current executive compensation policies, compensation programs and awards, the Committee reviewed, for purposes of market comparison, the levels of current compensation at companies of similar size as the Company, using compensation surveys provided by Towers Perrin.
-In November 2006, competitive data was developed by Towers Perrin, using a Towers Perrin database of compensation surveys.
-The database used by Towers Perrin in 2006 was comprised of one hundred and ninety-six comparator companies generating annual revenues of \$1 billion to \$3 billion ("Peer Group") and included the companies set forth in Appendix A to this proxy statement.
+In its evaluation process, the Committee tries to identify companies of similar size and complexity to be included by Towers Perrin in its survey.
+As a general matter, the Committee has found it difficult to identify a database which includes companies of similar size with the level of complexity of DENTSPLY.
+As a result, the Committee generally relies on size as the principal comparator.
+In November 2007, competitive data was developed by Towers Perrin, using a Towers Perrin database of compensation surveys.
+The database used by Towers Perrin in 2007 was comprised of 74 comparator companies generating annual revenues of \$1.0 billion to \$3.0 billion ("Peer Group") and included the companies set forth in Appendix A to this proxy statement.
 This data from the Peer Group is considered by the Committee and compared with the compensation of the Company's executive officers in evaluating the amount and proportions of base pay, annual incentive pay and long-term compensation, as well as the targeted total compensation value.
 In reviewing executive officers' compensation, the Committee also considers recommendations from the CEO regarding total compensation for other executive officers.
 The Towers Perrin report provides to the Committee historical and prospective total compensation components for each executive officer as compared to the Peer Group.
 Base pay and annual incentives are targeted to a range around the 50th percentile, and long-term incentives are targeted to a range around the 75th percentile of the Peer Group, subject to individual performance and experience factors of each executive officer.
-The Committee does not consider the overall wealth accumulation or prior compensation of executives in establishing the current level of compensation, except to the extent the prior year's compensation is considered in the comparative analysis described above.
+The Committee also reviewed compensation information provided by Towers Perrin derived from a review of proxies by Towers Perrin of twenty-two companies believed to be similar to the Company.
+This data was reviewed as an additional reference point for comparison and to validate the general survey data.
+As a general matter, the proxy comparison reflected higher total compensation levels than the Peer Group.
+The Committee elected to more closely align the compensation of the Company's executive officers to the Peer Group.
+The Committee does not consider the overall wealth accumulation or prior compensation of executive officers in establishing the current level of compensation, except to the extent the prior year's compensation is considered in the comparative analysis described above.